1. What Is This Course and How Does It Work?

 Overview of how this course works

-For that eight weeks, you’ll be making Blocks towards your goal wherever you can fit them into your schedule.
-If you can only manage 3 or 4 per week, you’ll select a more modest goal.
+During that eight-week goal period, you’ll be making Blocks towards your goal wherever you can fit them into your schedule.
+If you can only manage 3 or 4 Blocks per week, you’ll select a more modest goal.
 If you can do 10 or 12, you can select a more ambitious one.

-Stage 1 (weeks 1-2) is about defining your goal clearly, making a plan of attack, and getting some Blocks in early.
+• Stage 1 (weeks 1 & 2) is about defining your goal clearly, making an action plan, and getting some Blocks in early.

 Each stage contains a handful of lessons to illustrate key concepts, and a few tasks to get your project to the next step.
-These lessons and tasks take you through the arc described above.
+Most take only a few minutes.
 Do the lessons in order.

 When does the eight-week period start?

-Start the lessons for each stage on or around those dates.
+You don't have to choose your start date right now, but when you do, put the above four dates into your calendar to mark each stage.
+Start doing the lessons for each stage on or around those dates.
 It's best to do the lessons early on in each stage, then go on to working on your project with the rest of the time.

-Decide on a DEFINITE start date.
+1. Decide on a DEFINITE start date.
 It must be absolutely clear which day you will begin Stage 1.
-The whole course proceeds from this date.
-Select your date any time during the Preparation stage.
+The whole course proceeds from that date.
+You can select your date any time during the Preparation stage.

 I have some holidays / busy periods coming up.
 How can I do a huge project now?